willMurrell/emotion-dashboard/emotion-dashboard/README.md

 # Emotion Dashboard

 Welcome to the Emotion Dashboard (Needs a better name) prototype.
 This documentation is an overview to hopefully help anyone who is trying to pick up where I left off.
 There are markdown files in this folder containing all the methods and their comments and such.

+Currently the website is also hosted online (through Render connected to the github repository) [right here](https://emotion-dashboard.onrender.com/home/)

+Although I expect if anyone ends up working on this it will have been taken offline by then...

 # How it works